Winter cycling in Halifax

 A fat bike in the snow

-• When cycling in slippery conditions brake earlier, take turns more gently and stay alert at all times
+• when cycling in slippery conditions brake earlier, take turns more gently and stay alert

-• Give yourself extra time during the winter months as it takes longer to cycle through the snow.
+• give yourself extra time in the winter since it takes longer to cycle through the snow

 What To Wear While Cycling In Winter